-LIFE ON THE FRINGE - 1: THE CELTS In Britain And Northwestern Europe
+LIFE ON THE FRINGE - 1: THE CELTS, Migrants To Britain, Western And North-western Europe

 The boar, reflected in place names, venerated for its virility, tenacity and fighting skill

 Although geographically nearer to us, the Celts seem more remote than, say, the Romans, the Greeks or even the Ancient Egyptians. we know more about them than we do about the Celts, virtually on our front doorstep.
 As a tribal society they were no empire builders, nor did they wish to imprint their culture on others - not even Celts of other tribes.
 They built their homes of wood and thatch, leaving little but burn, or post marks from their round houses and fortifications, although great treasures have been dug up or retrieved from lakes and rivers where they threw them in as offerings to water gods.

 They could write, but there is a dearth of written sources on their lifestyle.
 No-one has ever been able to decipher the Picts' Ogham writing, that looks like the marks of birds' feet in mud or snow.
 Perhaps the Druids dictated that certain matters were not for writing down.
 So we are left with an oral tradition, tales passed down through generations from father to son, mother to daughter.
 There are therefore variations in the telling, as there are in the way names were recorded.
 Not until relatively recently has our knowledge of the Celts been broadened - more from archaeological sources than from those written or 'bardic' (only certain members of Druid society were entrusted with passing on tribal knowledge).